rocky-linux/documentation/docs/guides/security/firewalld.md

 ---
 title: firewalld
 author: Steven Spencer
-contributors: @wsoyinka, Ezequiel Bruni (probably)
+contributors: @wsoyinka, Ezequiel Bruni
 update: 09-Feb-2022
 ---

 # Basic Guide To `firewalld` - Introduction

 Ever since `firewalld` came out as the default firewall (I believe this was with CentOS 7, even though it was introduced in 2011), I've made it my mission in life to return to `iptables` at all costs.
 There were two reasons for this.
 First, the documentation that was available at the time used simplistic rules that did not properly show how the server was being secured *down to the IP level*.

 Second, and probably the primary reason, I had a long history with `iptables` going back many years, and it was frankly easier to just continue using `iptables`.
 Every server I deployed, whether it was public facing or internal, used an `iptables` firewall rule set.
 It was easy to simply adjust a default set of rules for the server we were dealing with and deploy.
 In order to do this on CentOS 7, CentOS 8, and now Rocky Linux 8, I needed to use [this procedure](enabling_iptables_firewall.md).

 So why am I writing this document?
-First, to fix the limitations of most `firewalld` references and, second, to force myself to find ways to use `firewalld` to mimick those more granular firewall rules.
+First, to address the limitations of most `firewalld` references and, second, to force myself to find ways to use `firewalld` to mimick those more granular firewall rules.

+And, of course, to help beginners get a handle on Rocky Linux's default firewall.

-From the manual page: `firewalld` provides a dynamically managed firewall with support for network/firewall zones to define the trust level of network connections or interfaces.
+From the manual page: "`firewalld` provides a dynamically managed firewall with support for network/firewall zones to define the trust level of network connections or interfaces.
 It has support for IPv4, IPv6 firewall settings and for Ethernet bridges and has a separation of runtime and permanent configuration options.
-It also supports an interface for services or applications to add firewall rules directly.
+It also supports an interface for services or applications to add firewall rules directly."

-`firewalld` is actually a front end to the netfilter and nftables Kernel sub-systems in Rocky Linux.
+Fun fact: `firewalld` is actually a front end to the netfilter and nftables Kernel sub-systems in Rocky Linux.

 ## Prerequisites and Assumptions